Prosecco & Petals

 Wedding planning guide

 Having the right people there on your wedding day is crucial to making it the day of your dreams.
-The below guide provides a short guide to inviting the guests you want to be there without any additional stress.
+Scroll down for a step by step guide to creating your wedding guest list without any worries or stress.

-If the above two lists have not exhausted the number you want at your wedding, then it is worth looking at connections and work-related acquaintances.
+If the above two lists have not exhausted the number you want at your wedding then it is worth looking at connections and work-related acquaintances.

-No, this is your day, and you should feel comfortable and relaxed.
-If friends or family members have long term partners, it is wise to arrange to meet them before the day so they can be invited though.
+No, this is your day and you should feel comfortable and relaxed.
+If friends or family members have long term partners it is wise to arrange to meet them before the day so they can be invited though.